 Areas of the Beach Strand outside of the protected Circle Beach Access Lifeguard Zone do not have Lifeguards stations or patrols.
 There are approximately 20 public beach access walkways along the beach.
 Warning signs and Flags are posted on the ocean side of these accesses using a two-flag warning system.
 These flags may change throughout the day as surf and current conditions warrant.
 If conditions are calm, no flags will be posted in these areas.
 However, the absence of flags does not assure safe conditions so caution and good judgment should be used.

 Atlantic Beach is excited to offer a Junior Lifeguard program to our citizens and visitors.
 There are four different sessions held annually.
 Registration begins annually in March.
 For more information, contact Fire Chief Michael Simpson.

 Employment Opportunities – Job Postings

 The Town of Atlantic Beach accepts applications in April and May for the summer Ocean Rescue Lifeguard positions.
 If you are at least 18 years old, possess strong swimming skills, and are looking for an exciting and rewarding summer job… this is it!

 This seasonal position offers an opportunity to save lives, challenge yourself, and form relationships that can last a lifetime.
 Successful candidates will demonstrate strong swimming skills, excellent physical fitness, dependability, responsibility, and the ability to interact with the public.
 Both full time seasonal and part time seasonal positions are available each summer.
-Town application to be printed from website, completed in full, and returned to Sabrina Simpson, Town of Atlantic Beach, PO Box 10, Atlantic Beach, NC 28512 or emailed to firstname.lastname@example.org.
+Town application to be completed online at www.atlanticbeach-nc.com.
 EOE/ADA